common-workflow-language/user_guide/src/topics/creating-files-at-runtime.md

 See the [YAML Guide](../topics/yaml-guide.md#maps) for more about the formatting.
 ```

-Now invoke `cwl-runner` with the tool wrapper and the input object on the
+Now invoke `cwl-runner` with the tool description and the input object on the
 command line:

 ```{code-block} console